 An Army veteran, Mr. McDonald served with the 82nd Airborne Division; completed Jungle, Arctic, and Desert Warfare training; and earned the Ranger tab, the Expert Infantryman Badge, and Senior Parachutist wings.
 Upon leaving military service, Captain McDonald was awarded the Meritorious Service Medal.

 Secretary McDonald graduated from the United States Military Academy at West Point in the top 2 percent of the Class of 1975.
 He served as the Brigade Adjutant for the Corps of Cadets and was recognized by The Royal Society for the Encouragement of Arts, Manufacturing, and Commerce as the most distinguished graduate in academics, leadership, and physical education.
 He earned an MBA from the University of Utah in 1978.

 The Secretary is personally committed to values-based leadership and to improving the lives of others.
-He and his wife, Diane, are the founders of the McDonald Cadet Leadership Conference at West Point—a biennial gathering that brings together the best and brightest young minds from the best universities around the world and pairs them with senior business, NGO, and government leaders in a multi-day, interactive learning experience.
+He and his wife, Diane, are the founders of the McDonald Cadet Leadership Conference at West Point—an annual gathering that brings together the best and brightest young minds from the best universities around the world and pairs them with senior business, NGO, and government leaders in a multi-day, interactive learning experience.

 The recipient of numerous leadership awards and honorary degrees, in 2014, Secretary McDonald was awarded the Public Service Star by the President of the Republic of Singapore for his work in helping to shape Singapore’s development as an international hub for connecting global companies with Asian firms and enterprises.
 Secretary McDonald and his wife are the parents of two grown children, and the proud grandparents of two grandsons.